Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Introduction

 \textbf{\textit{Solution 1: UltraTAG: A \underline{U}nified Pipe\underline{l}ine \underline{t}owa\underline{r}d Gener\underline{a}l and Robust LLM-enhanced \underline{TAG} Learning.}} To address Limitation 1, we propose UltraTAG, as detailed in Sec.~\ref{sec:current method}.
-UltraTAG is composed of three key modules: Data Augmentation, Text Encoder, and Training Mechanism, as illustrated in Figure~\ref{fig:model1}.
-These modules integrate three key directions of LLM-enhanced TAG learning, translating innovative approaches into specific optimization objectives for UltraTAG.
-UltraTAG is highly adaptable to real-world scenarios, offering a flexible solution for diverse applications.
-Building on this, we introduce UltraTAG-X, a versatile extension tailored to specific challenges like data sparsity (UltraTAG-S), high noise (UltraTAG-N), or dynamic graphs (UltraTAG-D).
-This adaptability ensures UltraTAG meets complex demands, setting a new standard for LLM-enhanced TAG learning and providing a foundation for future innovations.
+UltraTAG is composed of three modules: Data Augmentation, Text Encoder, and Training Mechanism, as shown in Figure~\ref{fig:model1}.
+These modules collectively encompass the three directions of LLM-enhanced TAG learning, integrating them cohesively.
+The different innovative directions are effectively translated into optimization objectives corresponding to the respective modules of UltraTAG.
+More importantly, UltraTAG is highly adaptable to various real-world scenarios.
+Building on this flexibility, we introduce UltraTAG-X, a versatile extension for specific challenges.
+The ``X'' represents a tailored adaptation to unique scenarios, such as data sparsity (UltraTAG-S), high noise levels (UltraTAG-N), or dynamic graph structures (UltraTAG-D).
+Through its unifying design and extensibility, UltraTAG not only addresses current limitations but also provides a foundation for future innovations, setting a new standard for TAG learning.

-\textbf{\textit{Limitation 2: Lack of a Robust Method.}} In real-world TAGs, data sparsity in nodes and edges is a common issue.
-For example, privacy measures~\cite{li2024privacypreservinggraphembeddingbased} on social networks may restrict access to users' information.
-Developing robust methods that maintain performance under such sparse conditions is a challenge.
-Current approaches often depend on complete text attributes, making them incompatible with sparse graphs and leading to suboptimal results.
-This robustness focus is specific to sparsity, which involves only missing nodes or edges, but not including data noise with error of node's text, edge or corresponding label.
+\textbf{\textit{Limitation 2: Lack of a Robust Method.}} In real-world TAGs, data sparsity in both nodes and edges is a common challenge.
+For instance, in social networks, privacy measures~\cite{li2024privacypreservinggraphembeddingbased} may limit access to users' information or obscure their connections.
+Designing a robust method that handles such scenarios with minimal performance degradation presents a significant challenge.
+The robustness considered here is specific to sparse data, characterized by the absence of a certain proportion of node text attributes and edges.
+However, most existing approaches~\cite{TAPE,GLEM} rely heavily on complete text attributes for all nodes.
+When some nodes' text attributes are missing, the model's input structure is disrupted, rendering sparse graphs incompatible with the model's requirements~\cite{SimTeG,LLMGNN}, eventually leading to catastrophic performance decline.